 Having grown up in New York City, with city life feeling so hectic and artificial to me, I've always craved the spontaneous harmonies of nature.
 Family trips to the Caribbean islands stimulated this longing and influenced the kind of imagery I was to use, i.e., often of an aquatic, colorful, and exotic nature.

 My work in the Art Therapy field gave me an understanding of the crucial role that psychological projection plays in both the making and viewing of a work of art.
 This realization stimulated me to work in a stream-of-consciousness way, enhancing the hazy, often amorphous dream-like feel of my work so as to give full reign to the subconscious and encourage projection in the viewer.
 Indeed, viewers do often project their thoughts onto my pieces.

-When I moved to the Philadelphia suburbs in the mid-nineties, I absorbed the colorist tradition of this region and became particularly immersed in the expressive potential of color.
+When I moved to the Philadelphia suburbs in the mid-nineties, I now realize I must have absorbed the colorist tradition of this region, becoming even more immersed in the expressive potential of color than I was to begin with.
 I also began to find inspiration in the ideas and work of abstract expressionists like Kandinsky.
 His book "Concerning the Spiritual in Art" particularly affected me with its emphasis on reinvigorating the modern psyche through a use of vibrant colors, shapes, and rhythmic compositions.